-2020 Compensation Highlights.
-We believe that 2020 was a highly successful year for us due, in large part, to our achievement of significant clinical, research, business collaboration and other strategic milestones, as described above.
-With respect to 2020 compensation decisions, our compensation committee and our Board of Directors focused on ensuring that a significant portion of the total compensation awarded to our named executive officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.
+2021 Compensation Highlights.
+We believe that 2021 was a highly successful year for us due, in large part, to our achievement of significant clinical, research, business collaboration and other strategic milestones, as described above.
+With respect to 2021 compensation decisions, our compensation committee and the Company's Board of Directors, or Board, focused on ensuring that a significant portion of the total compensation awarded to our named executive officers was performance-based and linked to meeting our long-term strategic plan to create long-term stockholder value.

-The substantial majority of our 2020 compensation to named executive officers was in the form of equity incentive awards.
+The substantial majority of our 2021 compensation to named executive officers was in the form of equity incentive awards.
 We believe that equity incentive awards further our long-term strategic plan to create long-term stockholder value.
-For 2020, our compensation committee granted new hire equity awards to each of Mr. Weinstein and Mr. Pichl to secure his employment and incentivize his long-term commitment and performance.
-In recognition of our significant achievements and as a retention measure, our compensation committee also granted 2020 annual equity awards to Mr. Perier, Dr. Edris and Dr. Smith and our Board of Directors granted 2020 annual equity awards to Mr. Islam.
+For 2021, our compensation committee granted new hire equity awards to each of Mr. Ashar and Dr. Burgess to secure their respective employment and to incentivize their respective long-term commitment and performance.
+In recognition of our significant achievements and as a retention measure, our compensation committee also granted 2021 annual equity awards to Mr. Perier and Dr. Edris, and our Board of Directors granted 2021 annual equity awards to Mr. Islam.
 The following charts illustrate the portion of compensation attributable to equity incentive awards, annual performance-based cash incentive awards and base salary for our Chief Executive Officer and for our other named executive officers, as a group.